bennettkelleyt-svg/kbennett-samples/KelleyBennett-Behind-the-Work.md

 <h2 style="clear:both; margin-top:3rem;">What I Do</h2>
 I’m a technical writer who likes turning complicated, messy, half-explained things into content that people can actually use.
-Over the years, I’ve worked across SaaS, enterprise software, healthcare tech, automation platforms.
-Basically, if it has an API, a workflow, or a “we really should document this,” I’ve probably touched it.
+Over the years, I’ve worked across enough industries and platforms to navigate the usual documentation challenges: complex APIs, tangled workflows, integrations, and UI behavior that needs clear explanation.

 I’m the person who opens the thing, clicks the buttons, and asks, “Okay, but what really happens here?”
 I like being the one to ask the questions no one else wants to ask, then use the answers to create content readers understand.